sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/index.md

 After you've added patches, you can see a preview of the changesets (e.g., GitHub pull requests) that will be created from the patches.
 Publishing the changesets will, for each repository:

-- Create a commit with the changes (from the patches for that repository)
+- Create a commit with the changes from the patches for that repository.
-- Push a branch (using the branch name you chose when creating the campaign)
+- Push a branch using the branch name you chose when creating the campaign.
-- Create a changeset (e.g., GitHub pull request) on the code host for review and merging
+- Create a changeset (e.g., GitHub pull request) on the code host for review and merging.

 > NOTE: When pushing the branch Sourcegraph will use a force push.
 Make sure that the branch names are unused, otherwise previous commits will be overwritten.